supertwist/fundamentals/GAI-glossary.md

 **Diffusion Model** - A type of generative model that learns to reverse a noise process to generate new data, often used for image synthesis.

+Diffusion models are a class of generative machine‑learning models that create data (e.g., images, audio, or text) by gradually transforming simple random noise into a structured sample.
+They operate in two complementary phases:

+1. **Forward (diffusion) process** – Starting from a real data point, the model repeatedly adds small amounts of Gaussian noise over many timesteps until the data is indistinguishable from pure noise.
+This process is analytically tractable and defines a known probability distribution at each step.

+2. **Reverse (denoising) process** – A neural network is trained to predict and remove the added noise at each timestep, effectively learning the conditional distribution \(p(x_{t-1}\,|\,x_t)\).
+During generation, the model starts from pure noise and iteratively applies the learned denoising steps, reconstructing a realistic sample.

+Key characteristics:

+- **Probabilistic formulation** – The model learns a tractable variational lower bound on the data likelihood, allowing principled training.
+- **High-quality generation** – Recent diffusion models (e.g., DALL‑E 2, Imagen, Stable Diffusion) produce images that rival or surpass GANs in fidelity and diversity.
+- **Flexibility** – By conditioning the denoising network on text, class labels, or other modalities, diffusion models can perform guided synthesis, in‑painting, super‑resolution, and more.
+- **Iterative refinement** – Generation requires many steps (often 50–1000), but recent research (e.g., DDIM, accelerated samplers) reduces this to a few dozen steps with little loss in quality.

+In summary, diffusion models frame generation as a learned reverse‑diffusion of noise, combining strong theoretical foundations with state‑of‑the‑art results across multiple media types.

 ## E
 **Embedding** - The representation of words, sentences, or other data types as vectors, enabling a model to process text in numerical form.